Earlier this year, we updated 24 old blog posts. The result? A 75% increase in website traffic.

 12. Research the industry

-13. Boost rankings for keywords you’re already ranking for
+13. Boost rankings for keywords you’re not ranking well for